 Hence, natural languages are not well suited to programming computers.
-Instead, we need languages that are simples, less ambiguous, more regular, more economic, and that provide more powerful means of abstraction than natural languages.
-A programming language is a language that is designed to be read and written by humans to create programs that can be executed by computers5.
+Instead, we need languages that are simpler, less ambiguous, more regular, more economic, and that provide more powerful means of abstraction than natural languages.
+A programming language is a language that is designed to be read and written by humans to create programs that can be executed by computers6.

 Programming languages come in many flavors.
 One reason for this is that they are at different levels of abstraction.
 Ultimately, we want a program the computer can execute.
 This means at the lowest level we need languages the computer can understand directly.
-At this level, the program is just a sequence of zeros and ones (e.g., 11101011111111110...).
+At this level, the program is just a sequence of zeros and ones (e.g., 111010111111110...).
 Code at this level is not easy for humans to understand or write, but it is easy for a processor to execute quickly.
 The machine code encodes instructions that direct the processor to take simple actions like moving data from one place to another, performing simple arithmetic, and jumping around to find the next instruction to execute.
 For example, the sequence of zeros and ones encodes an instruction for the Intel x86 processor (used on most PCs) that tells the processor to jump backwards two locations.
-In fact, two locations is the amount of space needed to hold this instruction, so jumping back twp locations actually jumps back to the beginning of this instruction (hence, it gets stuck running forever without making any progress).
+In fact, two locations actually jumps back to the beginning of this instruction (hence, it gets stuck running forever without making any progress).